Books by Dr Jonathan Haverkampf

 You can also ask a local bookshop to search by title and author: Getting Rid of Anxiety, Christian Jonathan Haverkampf.

-Related information on this website
+Related anxiety book resources on this website

-Questions about using the book
+Questions about using this anxiety book

 Is it a substitute for therapy?